-Slack can be customized so you can achieve a balance between your workday and when you’re off-the-clock.
-This guide will help you tailor your Slack notifications so you can keep your mind off work-related messages when you’ve wrapped up your day, even if you use your personal cell phone or laptop for business.
+Slack can be customised so you can achieve a balance between your workday and when you’re off-the-clock.
+This guide will help you tailor your Slack notifications so you can keep your mind off work-related messages when you’ve wrapped up your day, even if you use your personal mobile phone or laptop for business.

 Set up Slack for your workday